Fadhel Jaziri: Life and career

-In 2007, Fadhel Jaziri directs Thalatun (meaning 30 in Arabic), a movie received with much praise and which depicts Tunisian life in the 1930s.
+In 2007, Fadhel Jaziri directed Thalatun (meaning 30 in Arabic), a movie received with much praise and which depicts Tunisian life in the 1930s.
 The main heroes of Jaziri's opus are three immanent figures that have a very special place in Tunisian history and culture.
 They are the social reformer Tahar Haddad, the trade-unionist Mohamed Ali El Hammi and the poet Abu Al Kacem Chebbi.